Food companies sicken us with junk food, but we buy it

 “Until it doesn’t,” her friend quips from behind her.

 Smiling I say, “Think of it as a subtle economic conspiracy to keep the economy running at the expense of public health.
 Doctors need us to stay sick, or they go out of business.
 The fast food industries would have to lay off millions of assembly workers, which would depress the economy.
-If we didn’t eat all their worthless, toxic products, America wouldn’t haven’t to consider universal Medicare.
+If we didn’t eat all their worthless, toxic products, America wouldn’t have to consider universal Medicare.
 If the truth were known, a lot of political heads would roll.”

 She freezes in place as if movement might disturb the delicacy of a new realization.